 - Consulting with other professionals, organizations and providers, such as social service agencies

 Child development specialists may work in a variety of settings, including daycare centers, preschool programs, pediatric hospitals, and public or private clinics.

 Child Development Specialist Salary Potential

-For the category of professionals known as health educators, the average annual salary was $53,800 as of May 2013, the Bureau of Labor Statistics reports.
-Numerous factors can influence salary potential, including a candidate’s educational qualifications and employment experience, as well as regional market conditions.
+Numerous factors can influence salary potential and employment opportunities, including a candidate’s educational qualifications and work experience, as well as regional market conditions.
 Prospective students are encouraged to independently research salary information.

 Education and Training

 According to the Occupational Information Network+, 69% of child, family and school social workers possessed a bachelor’s degree.
 The BLS** states that a bachelor’s degree in social work, psychology or sociology are common for entry-level positions.

 Earning a bachelor’s degree in Applied Psychology with a Concentration in Child Advocacy can put individuals on the path to a career in the field of child development.
 Coursework typically includes an introduction to psychology, multicultural issues, lifespan development and psychology, learning and motivation, and critical issues in child advocacy.

 Graduates of an applied psychology program should be able to: